shaka-project/shaka-player-embedded/shaka/docs/eme_plugins.md

 }
 ```

+### Dynamic libraries

+It is suggested to use a static library to make building easier.
+But you can
+use a dynamic library or a framework instead.
+For iOS builds, the library
+or framework will be copied into the compiled framework; for non-iOS builds,
+you are responsible for copying the dynamic library to the install directory
+so the library loader can find it at runtime.

 #### Factory requirements

 Each implementation factory defined by the plugin must publicly implement the
 ImplementationFactory type and must have an empty constructor.
 The factory will
-be allocated using a global static variable.
-Since the code is being linked
-statically, the type doesn't need to be exported.
+be allocated using `new`.
+For static libraries, the type doesn't need to be
+exported.

 #### Paths